timescale/docs.timescale.com-content/getting-started/setup-multi-node.md

 The access node does not have any user keys nor certificates, so it cannot yet log into the data node.
-The user keys and certificates are normally stored in `timescaledb/certs` under the data directory, so we need to store the user key files and user certificate files here.
+The user keys and certificates are by default stored in `timescaledb/certs` under the data directory, so we need to store the user key files and user certificate files here.

->:TIP: The location of the user certificates and keys are relative to
+>:TIP: You can configure the location of the user certificates and
->`ssl_dir`, so you can place it outside the data directory by setting
->`ssl_dir` to some other value.
+>keys by setting `timescaledb.ssl_dir`.

 The key and certificate file names are constructed by taking the MD5 sum of the role name and using it as the base for both the key and the